BuddyForms/BuddyForms-ACF/readme.txt

 2. ** ACF Single Field ** - Use Single fields in Groups

 == Changelog ==

+= 1.0.3 =
+Add dependencies management with tgm
+Rename buddyforms_add_form_element_to_select to buddyforms_add_form_element_select_option

+= 1.0.2 =
+Support for the form builder select box added
+Make sure we have all in place if people switch from acf free to pro.
+There was also an issue with the field in pro.
+Should work now with free and pro.
+Maybe it makes sense to split the plugin into free and pro to have the code separated
+Fixed a incompatible issue with the pro version of acf groups Only show form type related form elements
+Fixed a issue with the conditional logic
+Fixed a issue with acf field groups not getting saved.
+Rename acf to acf-group if type is acf group

 = 1.0.1 =
 * There have been some wired css issues.
 Fixed now by  wp_dequeue_style colors-fresh.